ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 algorithm for PSD policy discovery, and thus obsoletes [@RFC9091].

-These algorithm changes introduce the possibility of interoperability issues where a Domain Owner expects a DMARC Policy or an Organizational Domain to be identified by the Tree Walk process, but a Mail Receiver using an RFC 7489-based implementation of DMARC and relying on a PSL might arrive at a different answer.
+These algorithm changes introduce the possibility of interoperability issues where a Domain Owner expects a DMARC Policy Record or an Organizational Domain to be identified by the Tree Walk process, but a Mail Receiver using an RFC 7489-based implementation of DMARC and relying on a PSL might arrive at a different answer.